 8. An Indulgent Blanket

-Sometimes all you want to do with your friend is snuggle up with them under a blanket and watch stupid YouTube videos of cats.
+Sometimes all you want to do with your friend is snuggle up with them under a blanket with flashlight, and watch stupid YouTube videos of cats.
 Make it happen.
 Make sure you research if they’re allergic or sensitive to any materials first (you don’t want to get a wool blanket only to discover it makes them itch), then give them an investment piece and turn up with a bucket of popcorn and the newest Maru videos at the ready.